Sridar-Vijayakumar/Sridar-Vijayakumar/README.md

 **Front-End Development:** Crafting responsive and user-friendly web interfaces using JavaScript, HTML5, CSS3, and modern UI frameworks like Tailwind CSS and Bootstrap.

-**Back-End Development:** Building server-side applications using Flask and Django, with a focus on clean architecture and efficient logic (Beginner level).
+**Back-End Development:** Built server-side applications using Flask at a beginner level, with experience in MongoDB Atlas for database management and Postman for API development and testing.

 **Java Programming:** Understanding core Java concepts and applying them to solve basic programming problems.